If you're traveling to Peru then there's a good chance that your list of must see places includes Machu Picchu and Cusco.

 When we visited the ticket cost us 70 soles (about $20 USD) but also grants you access to Ollantaytambo, Moray and Chinchero.

-This ticket is different from the one needed to access Sacsayhuaman and the other Inca ruins located closer to Cusco.
+This ticket is different from the one needed to visit Sacsayhuaman and the other Inca ruins located closer to Cusco.
 We were able to purchase our ticket near the Pisac entrance.

 Be sure to have cash on hand to purchase your ticket and if you plan to purchase souvenirs from the local vendors.

-How long does it take to visit Pisac?
-The site where the ruins reside isn't too large.
-Ninety minutes or so should be plenty of time to explore Pisac.
+The site where the ruins reside isn’t too large.
+Ninety minutes or so should be plenty of time to explore the ruins of Pisac.

 You'll also find a plethora of locals selling crafts near the parking lot before you enter the actual ruins.
 This is a great place outside of Cusco to do some souvenir hunting while supporting locals.